 Blue-crowned Racquet-tail ssp. whiteheadi.
 Another long awaited bird, narrowly missed only a couple of weeks ago in Mindoro.

-Philippine Drongo Cuckoo
+Philippine Drongo Cuckoo.

 Female Mindanao Hornbill.
 The commonest Hornbill, seen daily in almost all habitats.